Pretty¶

 True |

-Each value can also come from PRETTY_* environment variables.
+Each value can also come from a PRETTY_* environment variable.
 For example,

 PRETTY_MAX_LIST=1 has the same effect as pformat(obj, max_list=1).